IDA-FBK/FuS-KG/README.md

 - **USER:** [[DIAGRAM]](/diagrams/user/user_module.png) [[TBOX]](/ontology/TBox/fuskg-user.ttl)

 > [!NOTE]
-> For more information, please also refer to Section 5 of the paper.
+> For more information, please refer to Section 5 of the paper and to the [README.md](https://github.com/IDA-FBK/FuS-KG/blob/update-modules/diagrams/README.md) inside the diagrams folders.

 ### 4. **Ontology Construction:**